hackalog/hackalog.github.io/_posts/2022-07-19-reproducible-pdf.md

 [tfa]: https://tex.stackexchange.com/questions/229605/reproducible-latex-builds-compile-to-a-file-which-always-hashes-to-the-same-va

-Two of these are easy to fix, by hardcoding something reasonable into the `SOURCE_DATE_EPOCH` environment variable before running `pandoc`. (like the suggested output of `date +%s`).
+Two of these are easy to fix, by hard-coding something reasonable into the `SOURCE_DATE_EPOCH` environment variable before running `pandoc`. (like the suggested output of `date +%s`).
 According to [exiftool], the creation and modification dates now match.
 I can add that to the `Makefile`.
 Unfortunately, that's not enough.

  Annoyingly, `exiftool` doesn't seem to give me the `ID` field.
 Time to get dirty.
 (I'm actually impressed I made it this far without a [hex dump][xxd]).